Appeal to the Social Security and Child Support Tribunal

-You must ask for mandatory reconsideration within a month of the date of a decision about:
+You must ask for your decision to be looked at again (‘mandatory reconsideration’) within a month of the date of a decision about:

 - Attendance Allowance